Rajashekhar8877/Hybrid_beamforming_mmWave_Massive_MIMO/README.md

 using mmWave channel in 3D scenario where both azimuth and elevation angles are taken into account and antennas at the Tx and Rx are arranged in 2D i.e. UPA or URA, in other words full-dimentional massive MIMO is considered here.
 These codes are simulated for multi-user and multi-cell cases and also compared their performance with different parameters.
-ALso codes compares different factorization methods (SVD, EVD, GMD) for capacity optimization.
+Also codes compares different factorization methods (SVD, EVD, GMD) for capacity optimization.

 Below described the functions/operations performed by different files -